 Small tutorial with screenshots which shows how to open port on AWS EC2 Linux server.
 This will help you to manage port specific services on EC2 server.

 AWS offers server computing as one of their services and they call them as EC (Elastic Computing).
-Under this we can build our Linux servers.
+Under this, we can build our Linux servers.
 We have already seen how to setup Linux server on AWS free of cost.

 By default, all Linux servers build under EC2 has post 22 i.e. SSH service port (inbound from all IP) is open only.
 So, if you are hosting any port specific service then relative port needs to be open on AWS firewall for your server.

-Also it has port 1 to 65535 are open too (outbound for all traffic).
+Also, it has port 1 to 65535 are open too (outbound for all traffic).
 If you want to change this you can use same below process for editing outbound rules too.

-Setting up firewall rule on AWS for your server is easy job.
+Setting up firewall rule on AWS for your server is an easy job.
 You will be able to open ports in seconds for your server.
-I will walk you through procedure with screenshots to open port for EC2 server.
+I will walk you through the procedure with screenshots to open port for EC2 server.

 Step 1 :